ianthetechie/digital-garden/content/til/date-insanity-with-javascript.md

 date: 2025-02-28
 ---

-Earlier today, a friend sent me a joke about boycotting <some big evil tech company> for three days:
+Earlier today, a friend sent me a joke about boycotting &lt;some big evil tech company&gt; for three days:
 Feb 29, 30, and 31.
 I thought this was pretty funny.
 But then, darker thoughts started to form.